lilblupig/curls/README.md

 ### **Existing Features**
 Uniform design across all pages in line with conventional practice.
 This incorporates:
-* A sticky navigation bar which collapses to hamburger menu on mobile, with the Logo on the left and a stand-out Contact item on the right.
+* A sticky navigation bar which collapses to hamburger menu on mobile and tablet, with the Logo on the left and a stand-out Contact item on the right.
 This allows quick and easy navigation of the website.
-* A footer which provides a mission statement, contact information (including pop-up contact modal), social media links and design information.
+* A footer which provides a mission statement and design information, and social media links.
 This provides a certain and familiar endpoint to every page.
 * Consistent, defined design across information delivery sections of the website.
 This allows intuitive use of the website through familiarity.
 * Every page starts with a hero image, to elicit a positive emotional response.
 * The website is designed to be bright and clean with the focus on the information itself.
 This allows the user to fulfil their purpose of obtaining knowledge without distraction.
 * Androgynous design is deliberately chosen as the content is traditionally seen as feminine.
 This helps users who identify as other than female to feel comfortable using the site.
-* Where a particular source has provided the base content for any section it is linked to in the bottom right of that section.
-This allows the user to explore the information in greater detail should they wish to do so.
+* Colours for each page are tied to the colour of the related navigation bar component to assist with centering.
 * Every page has at least one internal link near the bottom of the page to avoid users becoming "trapped", and to encourage them on their journey through the website.
-* The footer contains a pop-up contact modal.
+* The Contact Us part of the navigation bar is displayed proudly on the right of the page.
 This allows the user to easily access help or tailored information from anywhere on the site.

 #### Home
 The page features a relevant full screen hero image to provide positive emotional response and visual validation that the user is in a location which meets their needs.

 The page then contains very short snapshots of all of the information contained in following pages.
-These sections are clearly structured to relate directly to the links in the navigation bar.
+These sections are clearly structured to relate directly to the links in the navigation bar and coloured accordingly.
 This serves multiple purposes:
 1. It allows the user to quickly determine if the website contains the information they are looking for.
 2. It allows the user to quickly identify which part of the website contains the information that they are looking for, and a means to navigate to it easily.

 #### Science
 The page also opens with a relevant hero image, though this is not quite full screen to allow "peeping" to encourage the user to scroll to the information below.

-Information is presented in short, defined sections to prevent user fatigue and these are structured consistely with the sections on the home page to provide a familiar, comfortable experience.
+Information is presented in short, defined sections to prevent user fatigue and these are structured consistently with the sections on the home page to provide a familiar, comfortable experience.

 Diagrams are used to provide a visual representation of the data provided and help facilitate understanding.